-BIMCO and INTERTANKO have produced sets of clauses to assist the market in addressing the general obligations of Owners and Charterers to comply with the Regulation.
-While they are very helpful, considering the heightened risk of operating on new blends of LSFOs, more comprehensive clauses should be sought to pre-empt the key risks, including responsibilities and costs associated with correct sampling, tank cleaning and the need for additional fuel tank installation.
+BIMCO and INTERTAKO have produced sets of clauses to assist the market in addressing the general obligations of Owners and Charterers to comply with the Regulation.
+While they are very helpful, considering the heightened risk of operating on new blends of LSFOs, more comprehensive clauses should be sought to pre-empt the key risks including, responsibilities and costs associated with correct sampling, tank cleaning and the need for additional fuel tank installation.

 Redelivery and Discharging non-compliant fuel

-For ships that have opted for the use of compliant fuel as opposed to scrubbers and where the ship is to be redelivered just before or after the D-date, there is a risk for Owners that there would be insufficient compliant fuel onboard the ship to reach bunkering port where compliant fuel will be available.
-Also, there are concerns about ensuring that Charterers have discharged non-compliant fuel from the ship by the carriage ban deadline of 1 March 2020.
+For ships that have opted the use of compliant fuel as opposed to scrubbers and where the ship is to be redelivered just before or after the D-date, there is a risk for Owners that there would be insufficient compliant fuel onboard the ship to reach bunkering port where complaint fuel will be available.
+Also, there are concerns over ensuring that by the carriage ban deadline of 1 March 2020 Charterers have discharged non-compliant fuel from the ship.

-BIMCO and INTERTANKO have produced helpful transitional fuel clauses which address the requirement to provide sufficient fuel that would allow Owners to reach the nearest bunkering port where compliant fuel will be available.
+BIMCO have produced a very helpful transitional fuel clause which addresses the requirement to provide sufficient fuel that would allow Owners to reach the nearest bunkering port where compliant fuel will be available.
 It also addresses the obligation of both parties to cooperate to ensure discharge of the non-compliant fuel before the redelivery or carriage ban date, whichever occurs first.

-In addition to the above, Owners and Charterers need to carefully consider the practicalities of sufficient tank capacities onboard the ship to carry compliant and non-compliant fuel during any transitional period.
+In addition to the above, Owners and Charterers need to carefully consider whether practically there will be sufficient tank capacities onboard the ship to carry compliant and non-compliant fuel during any transitional period.

 Where the relevant ship is retrofitted with scrubbers to comply with the Regulation, Owners and Charterers will need to review their charterparty terms in order to ensure that the terms adequately allocate the responsibilities and costs of installation (including dry docking and off-hire clauses) of the scrubbers, maintenance and repair of the scrubber system, contingency plans to meet the regulation in the event of a breakdown of the scrubber.

-BIMCO had announced that they are working on a standard scrubber clause, which is yet to be released at the date of this publication.
+BIMCO have announced that they are working on a standard scrubber clause and this is due to be released around March/April 2019.